Click here for a briefer version of the tale and its interpretation

 Metropolitan Museum of Art, New York

 Culture and conscious yang

-What enables No'a to stand firm against Rona?
-No'a draws upon a phallic tradition.
-He has a spear and he makes a traditional speech in which he recalls past feats with that spear.
+What enabled No'a to stand firm against Rona?
+No'a drew upon a phallic tradition.
+He had a spear and he made a traditional speech in which he recalled past feats with that spear.

 The Polynesians prize oratory.
 A leader is someone who can recount the history of the tribe, someone whose speech embodies dignity and power.
 Yang is expressed both in the orator’s physical vigor and in his or her linguistic vigor.